beyondlimits/FullScreenMario/Getting Started.md

 In order to progress game state and repaint the screen, the game calls `FullScreenMario.prototype.upkeep()` every 16 milliseconds (while running at 60fps).
 This is governed by FSM.GamesRunnr.

 Inside upkeep, a maintenance function is called for characters and solids.
 These are `FullScreenMario.prototype.maintainCharacters`, and `FullScreenMario.prototype.maintainSolids`.
 During these maintenance calls, for each character and solid, if they have a .movement property, it's called as a Function on the Thing.
 These will typically be `FullScreenMario.prototype.moveSimple` (such as Goombas) or `FullScreenMario.prototype.moveSmart` (such as smart Koopas).

+## Maps

+FullScreenMario uses the GameStartr way of storing maps, areas, and locations:

+* Maps store a collection of Areas and Locations
+* Areas store a setting type (Overworld, Underworld, etc.) and a creation list of commands for creation (next session).
+* Locations reference an Area and a x- and y- location in that Area.

+`FSM.setMap("map", #location)` may be used to go to a specific map (and, optionally, location number). `FSM.setLocation(#location)` may be used to go to a location in the current map.

+### MapsCreatr

+Each Area's creation instructions are stored as an Array of Objects.
+You can see examples of maps in  [settings/maps.js](../blob/settings/maps.js).
+You may read [MapScreenr's readme](../blob/GameStartr/MapScreenr/README.md) for a full explanation.
+MapScreenr is the equivalent to ObjectMakr for maps in that it creates them when asked.

+### MapScreenr

+Information on the current visible screen are stored in `FSM.MapScreenr`.
+It's the closest thing to a global variable store in FullScreenMario; it stores the offsetX and offsetY of the current screen (from moving to the right). the current map's setting ("Overworld", "Underworld", etc.) and many more, which you can see during gameplay.